shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 10

-- **Reference:** Genrich Altshuller, Innovation Algorithm, Page 279
+- **Reference:** Altshuller, G. S., 1999, The Innovation Algorithm: TRIZ, Systematic Innovation and Technical Creativity (First Edition), Technical innovation center Inc., Page 279
 - **Problem Description:** It is necessary to move cargo in the winter through waterways that can be covered by as much as 10 feet of ice.
 Traditionally, icebreakers have been used to open a channel through the ice for a convoy of ships to follow.
 The icebreaker can only advance at a speed of 2 km/hr.
 We need to increase this rate to at least 6 km/hr, although faster would be even more desirable.
 Alternative means of transportation are not acceptable.
 Our investigation shows that the icebreaker has the most efficient engine available in industry at this time.
 - **Improving Feature:** (9, 'Speed')
 - **Worsening Feature:** (21, 'Power')